 There has been a surge in crypto investments in recent years, with over 19.2 million bitcoins currently circulating.
 The extraordinary shift from traditional investments to digital asset investment is primarily attributed to cryptos’ numerous advantages, including security, anonymity, more comfortable cross-border transfers, and adaptability.

 Cryptocurrency investment is one of the non-conventional forms of assets that will see increased adoption in the coming years.
-The uniqueness associated with these non-traditional forms of investments has resorted to numerous risks.
-Maneuvering through the treacherous waters requires a clear understanding of what you may be coming your way.
+However, the uniqueness associated with these non-traditional forms of investments has resorted to numerous risks.
+Maneuvering through treacherous waters requires a clear understanding of what may come your way.
 This article aims to shed more light on a few types of problems you might encounter during your crypto investment and how to deal with them.

 Risks of Digital Investment

 Investing in cryptocurrency is a relatively new phenomenon that is associated with different risks, including:

 Changes in the manner in which a market operates usually affect all sectors of the economy.
 Since the inception of bitcoin, the primary cryptocurrency, in 2009, the crypto market has been experiencing drastic changes in value daily.

 The price per unit changes is simultaneous to the forces of demand and supply at play in the market.
 The non-existence of government control in the industry further catapults the differences in prices.
 These are the two primary factors that bring about drastic shifts in the value per unit of digital coins over a short period, hence, resulting in massive profits or losses for their holders.

 The higher market volatility in cryptocurrency makes it a riskier venture than its counterparts in traditional investment forms.

 Cryptocurrency is a digital currency that cannot be held or owned wholly by a specific nation.
 Thus, no federal banks of a country in the world have put in place strategic policies governing its use, recognizing it as a legal tender, or protecting its users.